moonymax/prisoners-dilemma/README.md

-# Simulations of several strategies in multi round Prisoners Dillema
+# Simulations of several strategies in multi round Prisoners Dilemma

 100_000 random parings with different strategies.
 Each pair will interact with its opponent for 30 turns.
 The strategies have a population size of 100_000/num_strategies each.
 The random pairings determined determinisitically using a prng.